littleraskol/Government-Variety-Pack/lrsk-gov-var/civics_list.md

 [*][i]Chivalry (Imperial authority or Aristocratic Elite, Militarist)[/i] - Ideals of martial valor and honorable conduct define ruling class culture. (+1 military leader levels, allows building Warrior Halls that improve armies and add Knight jobs.
 Knights increase naval cap, spawn defense armies, decrease crime, and produce planet stability.)

-[*][i]Lifelong Learning (Democratic and Pacifist)[/i] - This society values public education so strongly that opportunities for learning and development are made available throughout citizens' lives. (+1 governor and scientist skill levels, +20% leader experience gain)
+[*][i]Lifelong Learning (Democratic and Pacifist)[/i] - This society values public education so strongly that opportunities for learning and development are made available throughout citizens' lives. (+1 governor and scientist skill levels, +20% leader experience gain, access to an edict that gives special researcher jobs per pop)

 [*][i]Institutionalized Collectivism (Not Fanatic Authoritarian, no Enlightened Liberalism or Merchant Guilds)[/i] - The government controls industry and infrastructure to ensure a baseline of economic cooperation and fairness so that basic needs can be met. (+5% Worker and Specialist output, +10% consumer goods production)